0LNetworkCommunity/libra-legacy-v6/ol/documentation/node-ops/tower_mining_VDF_proofs.md

 # create 0L.toml file:
 cd $HOME/.0L
 ol init -u http://<ip-of-a-fullnode>:8080
-# the following command will create take about 30-40 minutes to create the first proof and account.json:
+# the following will take about 30-40 minutes to create the first proof and account.json:
 onboard user
 ```